Modern slavery is a brutal form of serious and organised crime that exploits the most vulnerable, desperate people of our society.

 - Bringing traffickers to justice and increasing the use of powers under the Modern Slavery Act which introduced live sentences for the perpetrators of this crime.
 There are now more live law enforcement investigations than ever before – nearly 2000 in December 2019 compared to a few hundred in 2016.
 However, the rate of prosecutions and convictions has not seen a proportional increase and still remains appallingly low.

 Tatiana Gren-Jardan, Head of Modern Slavery Unit

-Tatiana has joined the CSJ in October 2019 as the Head of the Modern Slavery Policy Unit jointly created with Justice and Care.
+Tatiana has joined Justice and Care in October 2019 as the Head of the Modern Slavery Policy Unit jointly created with the Centre for Social Justice.
 She has extensive experience working in the field of tackling modern slavery and human trafficking for over 15 years.

 In her previous role as the Director of Strategy for the Independent Anti-Slavery Commissioner, Tatiana had responsibility for overseeing the development and implementation of the Commissioner’s strategic priorities working closely with the team of policy leads.
 She joined the Commissioner’s team as Victim Support and Partnership Adviser – her main area of expertise.

 Previously, Tatiana worked for the Human Trafficking Foundation in a variety of roles starting as Anti-Slavery Day coordinator in May 2012 and taking on the Director’s role in February 2015.

 The Modern Slavery Policy Unit is run in partnership with the Centre for Social Justice.